 3 opportunities to improve your sponsored ads performance

-Our advertisers often ask about how to get the best performance out of their sponsored ads campaigns (formerly Amazon Marketing Services).
-In addition to following optimization tips, we have compiled a short list of commonly missed opportunities that we advise our advertisers to target when building sponsored ads campaigns.
+Our advertisers often ask about how to get the best performance out sponsored ads.
+In addition to knowing what you should do in your Sponsored Products and Sponsored Brands campaigns, it can be helpful to keep in mind what you shouldn’t do.
+Here we’ve compiled a short list of commonly missed opportunities that we advise our advertisers to target when building sponsored ads campaigns.

 Opportunity #1: Avoid underbidding

-Setting a high bid doesn’t necessarily mean you’ll pay that price for every click.
+Though you should never bid a price you’re not willing to pay for a click, keep in mind that setting a high bid doesn’t necessarily mean you’ll pay that price every time.
 How much you pay is based on your bid and how relevant your ads and keywords are compared to your competitors.
-Although setting a higher bid may give you a competitive advantage over other bidders, never bid a price you’re not willing to pay for a click.
+Also, you can set your budget in order to control your overall spend.

 When creating sponsored ads campaigns, deciding which keywords to target can impact campaign performance.
-As you select keywords for your Sponsored Product and Headline Search campaigns, we recommend you avoid:
+As you select keywords for your Sponsored Products and Sponsored Brands campaigns, we recommend you avoid:

 - Too few keywords.
-If you have a small number of keywords, your campaign will be limited to only those searches.
+If you have a small number of keywords, your campaign will be limited to only those shopping queries.
 Add all relevant keywords to your products to target your ads.
 Then, review keyword reporting metrics to find out which perform best and optimize keyword performance over time.
-We recommend starting with between 20 and 30 keywords.

 - Irrelevant keywords.
 At Amazon, we start with the customer and work backwards, meaning we prioritize a relevant and helpful shopping experience for our customers.
-We want to ensure that when a customer searches for something on Amazon.com, their search results meet their expectations and ensure that any advertising shown will improve their shopping experience.
+We want to ensure that when a customer browses for products on Amazon, their shopping results meet their expectations and that any ads shown will improve their shopping experience.
+Adding keywords that aren’t relevant to your products will not help you gain impressions.

-- Copying or uploading keywords from other pay-per-click (PPC) campaigns.
-Although we are a pay-per-click tool, shoppers come to Amazon to search for products and make purchases, which is different from how they use traditional search engines.
-Amazon searches differently, focused on product categories (e.g., “bluetooth speakers”), brands (e.g., “Bose”), or product characteristics (e.g., “wooden building blocks”).
-Add keywords to your campaign based on what you might type into Amazon.com to find the product you are looking for.
+- Copying or uploading keywords from other CPC campaigns.
+Don’t assume that keywords from other CPC ads will automatically work for your sponsored ads campaigns.
+Shoppers come to Amazon to browse products and make purchases.
+Shopping queries often focus on product categories (e.g., “Bluetooth speakers”), brands (e.g., “Bose”), or product characteristics (e.g., “wooden building blocks”).
+Add keywords to your campaign based on what you might type into Amazon to find the product you are looking for.

 Opportunity #3: Don’t be limited by daily budget